liningtonlab/article-pipeline-docs/docs/compound_deposition.md

 ## *Filling Information*
 <img width="1271" alt="Enter Compound Info" src="https://user-images.githubusercontent.com/35554126/195710956-a9172686-1c74-4350-81eb-afdbecffd52b.png">

 - Submitter Email is the email address that will be used to contact users regarding updates to their deposition.
-This field is optional if you are submitting compounds from a published article but not from a pre-submissions.
+This field is optional if you are submitting compounds from a published article but not from a presubmissions.
 Note that we never share email information with any 3rd parties.
 - Compound Name, Genus, and Species are optional for each compound.
 If you do not submit this information it will not be displayed on your NP-Card when it is published.

 <br><br/>